Germs123/BellaBeat-Capstone-Project/README.md

 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

+Assumptions for the Analysis:
+"Distance" refers to miles
+"Calories" refers to calories burned

+Distance and Calories are the most important variables for this analysis.